Empowering Shipibo women from Amazonian Peru

 Empowering Shipibo women from Amazonian Peru to keep alive their unique traditional ceramic art

-A unique few centenaries tradition in ceramics is endangeroud to disappear when the three last elder Shipibo women of Amazonia Peru leave this world.
+A unique few centuries of tradition in ceramics is in danger of disappearing when the three last elder Shipibo women of Amazonia Peru leave this world.

-A documentary has been directed and produced by Carlos Zuniga, to preserve this valuable cultural heritage.
-The three charismatic women have been filmed in their everyday life and while creating their ceramics which depict very antique symbols of the community’s millenary spiritual tradition.
-An insight into Shipibo arts and wisdom seen through the last elder women of their kind.
+A documentary has been directed and produced by Carlos Zuniga in order to preserve this valuable cultural heritage.
+The three charismatic women have been filmed in their everyday life and while creating their ceramics, which depict ancient symbols of the community’s spiritual tradition.
+The film provides an insight into Shipibo arts and wisdom as seen through the last elder women of their kind.

-They have been empowered to transmit their know how to younger women of their community.
-Ceramic workshops were conducted not only in their homeland, but their fame crossed borders.
-They have been invited to expose their ceramic art in France, during an exhibition that raised funds to keep the ceramic project sustainable back in their community.
+They have been empowered to transmit their knowledge to younger women of their community.
+Ceramic workshops were conducted in their homeland, and their fame crossed borders.
+They have been invited to expose their ceramic art in France, during an exhibition that raised funds to keep the ceramic projects the sustainable foundation of their community.

-A documentary on endangered shipibo art and wisdom shot in Amazonian Peru.
-A campaign in Europe including a shipibo ceramics exhibition & workshops with the last three women ambassadors of their art, to raise awareness and funds for the community.
+A documentary on endangered Shipibo art and wisdom shot in Amazonian Peru.
+A campaign in Europe, including a Shipibo ceramics exhibition & workshops with the last three female ambassadors of their art, to raise awareness and funds for the community.

 URGENT CALL COVID 19

 The last three women Shipibo spiritual guides and ceramics masters have been infected by COVID-19, and urgently need our solidarity!

 They are left with no economic possibilities to feed themselves or their families, pay for their oxygen, or buy medicines.
 To support Augustina Valera, please send your donation by Western Union to her son, Oliver Agustin Valera, Peru.
 Contact firstname.lastname@example.org to confirm the tracking code that will be directly communicated to Oliver.